-This beautiful 14th century Renaissance masterpiece is Moorish in design but was later inhabited by King Ferdinand and Isabella during visits to Ronda. as their main residence when visiting Ronda.
+This beautiful 14th century Renaissance masterpiece is Moorish in design but was later inhabited by King Ferdinand and Isabella during visits to Ronda as their main residence.

-Today it houses the Ronda Municipal Museum, which presents a permanent collection on the history of the village and examples of Roman and Arab tombs.
-You can also visit the palace’s gardens which offers a beautiful view over the old town.
+Today it houses the Ronda Municipal Museum, which features detailed info on the village and classic examples of Roman and Arab tombs.
+Plus, there are the amazing palace gardens which have spectacular views of the old town.

 The walls (or murallas) of Ronda were built by the Moors in the 13th century, updated by the Christians in the 16th century and still under restoration in places today.
 Some of the best spots are the Puerta de la Cijara, on the east side of town, and the Puerta de los Molinos and surrounding Albacara walls were built to protect the windmills on the west side.
 Puerta del Viento is a nice gate that welcomes hikers arriving on the GR-7 long distance hiking trail.

 19. Visit the Bandit Museum (Museo del Bandolerismo)

 For a little change of pace, you may want to check out the Bandit Museum, filled with thorough profiles of notorious bandits.
 It is a little bit odd how much these murderous criminals are romanticized, though, which is probably due to their connection with anti-fascist rebels during the Spanish Civil War.